viralemergence/pharos-documentation/advanced-user-guide/serology.md

 ---
 title: Serology
-order: 6
+order: 4
 ---

-# Serological studies
+# How to handle serological data

-Data from serological studies are incredibly welcome in PHAROS.
+Data from wildlife serostudies are incredibly welcome in PHAROS.

 Researchers should record sample metadata as usual, but note the relevant methods in "Detection method" and related fields, and - if possible - share both raw data and a comment about the cutoff for seropositivity.
 For example:

 | Host species      | Detection method    | Detection target | Detection outcome |